-- 176. The IAAF contends that the Athlete has used oral-turinabol (DHCMT) and methasterone.
-Both of these are and were prohibited substances at the relevant time under S.1(a) of the WADA List of Prohibited Substances and Methods. - (1) Establishing ADRVs under the LAAF Rules - 177.
+- (ii) the success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
+It is sufficient that the Prohibited Substance or Prohibited Method was Used, or Attempted to be Used, for an anti- doping rule violation to be committed". - 178.
+The IAAF contends that the Athlete has used desoxymethyltestosterone (DMT), methasterone, trenbolone, boldenone, 1-testosterone, oxabolone and nandrolone.
+All seven of these are and were prohibited substances at the relevant time under S.1(a) of the WADA List of Prohibited Substances and Methods. - (1) Establishing ADRVs under the LAAF Rules - 179.
 The 2012 IAAF Rules expressly set out the methods that can be adopted to establish "Facts and Presumptions" in relation to ADRVs.
 It is recalled that Rule 33.3 of the 2012 IAAF Rules states that: